Trainer, Facilitator, Consultant

 Ondřej Slabý

-Ondřej spent almost 25 years of his career in the corporate sphere, where he devoted himself to development and education, personnel and human resources management.
-As a member of top management, he determined the strategic direction of "people & culture" plans in various companies (Telco, banking, FMCG, Tec-companies) From 2021, he decided to pass on his experience through consultations, facilitation and education as an independent consultant.
-He has worked with humancraft for many years as a client and since 2021 also as a consultant and trainer.
+Ondřej spent almost 25 years of his career in the corporate sphere, where he focused on development and education, human resources and human resources management.
+As a member of the top management, he determined the strategic direction of “people & culture” plans in various companies (Telco, banking, FMCG, TEC-companies) Since 2021, he has decided to pass on his experience through consultations, facilitation and training as an independent consultant.
+He has worked with Humancraft for many years as a client and since 2021 also as a consultant and trainer.
 His specialization is people and culture and everything related to corporate culture.

 Something personal

-Someone can say that Ondra is competitive.
-He describes himself as playful.
-That's why he won't make any offer for a joint sports competition.
-Whether it's tennis, volleyball or simply a joint run or mountain bike ride.
-And it won't be to win, but to play.
-And so it will be outside the sports rink.
-He likes to learn new things, play with modern technologies, follow new music trends or the development of cinematography.
-Two teenage daughters are a huge inspiration (and sometimes frustration) for him and his wife, how the next generation thinks and what the "boomers" can learn from them.
+Someone may say about Ondra that he is competitive.
+He says he is playful.
+Therefore, the basket will not make any offers for a joint sports competition.
+Whether it's tennis, volleyball or just a joint walk or a mountain bike ride.
+And it will not be for the purpose of winning, but to play.
+And so it will be outside the sports arena as well.
+He likes to learn new things, play with modern technologies, follow new music trends or cinema developments.
+Two teenage daughters are a huge inspiration (and sometimes frustration) for him and his wife, as the coming generation thinks and what the “boomers” can learn from it.

-Helping organizations, teams, leaders and their people to do their work more professionally and with greater taste.
+To help organizations, teams, leaders and their people do their work more professionally and with greater taste.

 3) Why do you work for humancraft?

-For me, as a long-time client of humancraft, it was not a difficult choice at all.
-A group of professionals who have well-balanced values and, on top of that, do their work with great gusto.
+For me, as a longtime Humanities client, that wasn't a hard choice at all.
+A group of professionals who have well-matched values and still do their work with great taste.

-I try to make any program I do for our clients actually be a challenge.
-So that the bar of quality, impact and final client satisfaction is always sufficiently high.
-And it doesn't matter if it's a 30-minute consultation or a several-month development program.
+I try to make any program I do for our clients to actually be a challenge.
+So that the bar of quality, impact and final satisfaction of the client is always high enough.
+And it does not matter if it is a 30-minute consultation or a multi-month development program.

-My work is my personal development and professional journey at the same time.
-I try that everything I do gives me something new and, moreover, formulates my professional path.
-Sometimes it can be a turn into a dead end, but sometimes that's not a bad thing either.
+My work is my personal development and career path at the same time.
+I try to make everything I do give me something new and, in addition, it formulates my career path.
+Sometimes it can be a turn into a dead end, but even that sometimes does no harm.

-I see the biggest challenge in finding a longer-term impact of the entire educational process instead of a short-term effect in the form of a simple training program.
+I see the biggest challenge in finding a longer-term impact of the entire educational process instead of a beautiful effect in the form of a simple training program.